 If the column was created directly in the Grade Center, click the action link next to the item's name in the Grade Center and select "Delete Column."

 If the column is attached to an item in Blackboard, you will NOT see the "Delete Column" option listed.
 You need to delete the actual item in the class and the grade column will automatically be deleted from the Grade Center.
-For example: Go to the Assignments area and delete an assignment.
+For example: Go to the area where the assignment is located and delete it.
 The corresponding grade center column for that assignment will be deleted by Blackboard.

 My total column isn't calculating correctly.
 What is wrong?